futureproofd/node-todo-app/README.md

-# Node.js TODO API w/MongoDB Backend
+# Node.js TODO API w/MongoDB Backend - Now with tests!

-with tests!
+Improving App Configuration

+- making all of our config information private (to avoid accidental git uploads)
+- We will load them in via JSON: Config.JSON (In a production application we'd ammend .gitIgnore with config.json)